 Under Health Practitioner Regulation National Law Act 2009, there are no statutory requirements to register to practice Ayurveda in Australia, unlike other health professionals such as Medical Practitioners, Nurses, Physiotherapists, Chiropractors, Osteopaths, Chines Medicine practitioners and Acupuncturists.
 As long as Ayurveda practitioners do not use restricted titles or practices controlled by the legislation and do not hold themselves as registered healthcare practitioners under the Act, there is no restriction to practice Ayurveda in Australia, similar to other complementary medicine modalities such as Naturopathy, Herbal Medicine, Nutrition and Massage.
-However, insurance companies and professional bodies may require appropriate qualifications, Such as Advanced Diploma or Diploma, to provide necessary insurance cover and Associations membership.
+However, insurance companies and professional bodies may require appropriate qualifications, Such as Advanced Diploma or Diploma, to provide necessary insurance cover and Association membership.

 Is the course internationally recognised?

 There is no uniform international recognition body for many qualifications globally, including for Medical and health qualifications.
 The requirements to practice any profession may vary depending on the legislation of each country, and we encourage the prospects to contact the relevant regulatory bodies to contact the county of their interest to find out the requirements in those countries to practice Ayurveda.

 Do I need to have further training to practice Ayurveda in Australia after completing my course at the AIHFE?